sagabanana/-60daysofudacity/README.md

 1. Corresponded on Slack
 2. Attended Superclass, Twilio SIGNAL Conference.
 Saw and witnessed AI Cafe and AI noodle vending machine in Matreon Mall in San Francisco, CA
 3. Exercise:  Walking

+## 8/6/2019
+Day 41:
+1. Corresponded on Slack
+2. Attended on Twilio Conference and made Misty Robot's head move using JavaScript code
+3. Exercise:  No exercise